-Mr C. Nikoi Regional Director West Africa email: chris.nikoi@wfp.org

-Ms S. Caruso Country Director email: silvia.caruso@wfp.org
+Mr C. Nikoi Regional Director West Africa email: chris.nikoi@wfp.org Ms S. Caruso Country Director email: silvia.caruso@wfp.org The quality and effectiveness of resilience-oriented activities will be enhanced by implementing them as part of an integrated package, targeting the same people over a sustained period of time.

-World Food Programme, Via Cesare Giulio Viola, 68/70, 00148 Rome, Italy

 Partnership with other actors and government leaders at the local and national levels will be key to success, as will linkages to other sectors.